 - Improves mood and feeling of well-being by secreting endorphins (pleasure-chemicals) into your body

 - Builds and maintains healthy bones, muscles and joints

 - Helps alleviate constipation

-- Helps reduce feeling of depression and anxiety
+- Helps reduce the feeling of depression and anxiety

-- Adherence to an appropriate diet high in protein and taking nutritional supplements are an effective way to avoid complications of any sort.
+- Adherence to an appropriate diet high in protein and taking nutritional supplements is an effective way to avoid complications of any sort.

 - Carbonated beverages

 - Starchy foods like pasta, rice and bread

 - Sugary drinks